 So that’s it!
 Two filters will protect you against basically everything—at least the most common air pollutants you are likely to face.

 Carbon Filters Have Two Important Limitations

 Activated carbon filters are great, but they’re not as awesome as HEPAs.
 For one, HEPA filters capture 99% of particles in a single pass, but carbon filters aren’t as good.
-For example, this study found carbon filters captured different chemical gases anywhere—sometimes lower.
+For example, this study found carbon filters captured different chemical gases anywhere between 5% to 60% in a single pass—sometimes lower.

 Carbon also gets “full,” so the more carbon the better.
 Unscrupulous purifier companies put a tiny bit of carbon into a filter so they can put carbon on the spec sheet.
 But that carbon will get full in a hurry and then lose effectiveness.

 If you’re worried about gas pollutants, look for a carbon filter with lots of carbon and change the filter frequently.